MaxLeap/Docs/en/UserManual/Guide/Analytics.md

-# LAS Analytics
+# Leap Cloud Analytics

 ## Introduction

-###	What is LAS Analytics
+###	What is Leap Cloud Analytics

-LAS Analytics collects all kinds of data of apps and users with clients and Cloud Data.
+Leap Cloud Analytics collects all kinds of data of apps and users with clients and Cloud Data.
 With professional analytics in Leap Cloud, there would be a final operator-oriented report.

-###	Why is LAS Analytics Necessary
+###	Why is Leap Cloud Analytics Necessary

-LAS Analytics is a real-time free and professional mobile apps Analytics Service.
+Leap Cloud Analytics is a real-time free and professional mobile apps Analytics Service.
 It provides multi-analysis of operation status, deep knowledge of typical users and advice on optimizing operating strategies, which will finally realize：

 *	Comprehend the operation status and trend: from New Users, Active Users, Sessions and App Versions to User bahevior, User attributes and behavioral features, we provide all kinds of indexes to help you understand your app's operation and iteration effect.
 *	Fully perceive user bahevior: Reproduce the behavior of each user and keep abreast of their engagement, retention and conversion.